CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: CHRONOS Design

 The system, as illustrated in Figure~\ref{fig:architecture}, comprises these $N$ IoT sensing devices (clients) and a central aggregation server.
 Each client device features a hardware-partitioned architecture consisting of a Normal World and a Secure World (e.g., ARM TrustZone).
 The Normal World runs the host operating system, manages the network stack, computes local gradients, and handles general application logic.
 The Secure World hosts a Trusted Application (TA) with hardware-isolated memory and execution, responsible exclusively for cryptographic setup, key sealing, and mask generation.
 The server coordinates the training rounds and computes the aggregate of the received masked gradients to update the global model. \\

+\textbf{Adversary model.} We delineate our threat model into two distinct domains: the central aggregation server and the distributed IoT clients.

-\textbf{Adversary model.} The primary adversary is an \emph{honest-but-curious server}: the server executes the aggregation protocol faithfully, does not maliciously simulate dropouts to harvest keys, but attempts to infer private information from the masked gradients it receives.
+At the \emph{server level}, the primary adversary is an \emph{honest-but-curious} (HBC) aggregator.
+The server executes the aggregation and routing protocols faithfully according to the specification.
+Crucially, the server is trusted not to maliciously manipulate dropout flags (i.e., it will not falsely claim a client has dropped out to trick other clients into revealing secret shares for that client's mask).
+However, the server attempts to infer private information or reconstruct individual gradients from the masked vectors it receives.
 We also consider a passive network eavesdropper who observes all client-server communication.
+Because the server acts as a central relay, it must be prevented from executing Man-in-the-Middle (MITM) attacks during key exchange.
+We assume the network operator has provisioned each device with a trusted root Certificate Authority (CA) public key during first-time enrollment.

+At the \emph{client level}, we assume a much stronger, active adversary.
+We model a \emph{system-level intrusion} where the adversary has achieved full root-level compromise of the client's Normal World operating system (e.g., via malware or unpatched OS vulnerabilities).
+In this compromised state, the adversary can intercept all Normal World memory, manipulate network traffic, and attempt to subvert the training process.
+However, we assume the hardware-backed TrustZone Secure World remains tamper-resistant.
+The adversary cannot breach the Trusted Application, extract sealed keys from the RPMB, or bypass the hardware-enforced isolation.
+Physical hardware attacks requiring direct local access to the device (e.g., decapping, microscopic probing) are considered out of scope.

-We assume that up to $t-1$ clients may collude with the server.
-This threshold preserves both the confidentiality of the ephemeral private keys (as $t$ shares are required for Shamir reconstruction) and the secrecy of the training data (as $t \le N-1$ ensures every honest client shares a masking seed with at least one honest peer).
-Because the server acts as a central relay for client communication, it must be prevented from executing Man-in-the-Middle (MITM) attacks during key exchange.
-We assume the network operator has provisioned each device with a trusted root Certificate Authority (CA) public key during first-time enrollment in the IoT network.
-Finally, we assume the TrustZone Secure World is tamper-resistant: the adversary cannot compromise the Secure World on any client device, even if the Normal World is fully controlled by the adversary. \\
+We assume that up to $t-1$ clients may collude with the server or be fully compromised by the adversary.
+This threshold preserves both the confidentiality of the ephemeral private keys (as $t$ shares are required for Shamir reconstruction) and the secrecy of the training data (as $t \le N-1$ ensures every honest client shares a masking seed with at least one honest peer). \\

 \textbf{Security goals.} \textsc{CHRONOS} targets four primary properties:

 \begin{enumerate} \item \textbf{Data Confidentiality.} The server learns the aggregate gradient $\sum_i g_i$ but cannot reconstruct any individual client gradient $g_i$.
 A passive eavesdropper observing the active-phase traffic learns nothing about any $g_i$.